GALA ELECTIVES

 MUSIC: Music is available to 7th grade and up as an elective during the academic day.

-ARCHITECTURE: The study of design and engineering is available during the academic day for High School and as a 7th Period Elective for Middle School.
+ARCHITECTURE: The study of design and engineering is available during the academic day for 7th-12th grades.
+Typically, 6th grade has a unite on Classical Architecture in History.
 More info HERE.

 AFTER SCHOOL